apify/apify-docs/content/academy/web_scraping_for_beginners.md

   * Mobile app scraping
   * Overcoming result limits

 > We release course content as soon as we write it instead of launching it all at the same time much later.
-If you want to get notified about new chapters <a href="https://console.apify.com/sign-up" target="_blank">sign up for a free Apify account</a> to get our newsletters.
+If you want to get notified about new lessons <a href="https://console.apify.com/sign-up" target="_blank">sign up for a free Apify account</a> to get our newsletters.

 ## [](#requirements) Requirements